 Carpenter St. Croix Valley Nature Center provides unique opportunities to learn and explore the outdoors.
 With property on both the Minnesota and Wisconsin sides of the scenic St. Croix River, the nature center preserves 725 acres of wildlife habitat while also providing educational opportunities for over 7,000 K-12 students annually.
-Hiking trails wind through restored and prairie habitat and mixed deciduous forest on the 300 acre Wisconsin campus.
+Hiking trails wind through restored and prairie habitat and mixed deciduous forest on the 300-acre Wisconsin campus.
 So how does one organization manage so much territory?
 Internships provide critical staffing and research support to the Nature Center while also offering important career experience for students.

 This summer started off better than most.
 By May, the weather was already beautiful, sunny, and glowing with life.
 It seemed to be an omen declaring how great the summer would turn out.
 Much to my delight, it came true!

 These past three months spent at Carpenter Nature Center were filled with new adventures, learning experiences, and hard work.
 There are two campuses at Carpenter Nature Center, one of which is in Hudson, Wisconsin.
 This landscape is a beautiful 300-acre mix of remnant prairie, restored prairie, and woodlands.
 Since the Wisconsin Campus is a more recent edition to Carpenter Nature Center, there is a lot of work to be done on the property, much of which requires surveying.
 In order to preserve and protect this gorgeous piece of land, it is important to know what species inhabit it.
 Therefore, much of the work I did on the Wisconsin Campus for the duration of the internship related to plant and animal surveys.